piotrmurach/splay_tree/README.md

 ### 1.1 insert

-In order to add element to tree do:
+In order to associate the value with the given key do:

 ```ruby
 tree = SplayTree.new